SCHWARZ | The Function of the University Classroom

 As a humanist, I want my classroom to be a site where 1) we have a common sense of purpose; 2) the work we are discussing says something crucial to every student, even as it arouses wonderment in response to its artistry and 3) my students share with me the expectation that we will fulfill the possibility of learning together.

-As the term progresses, the students in a successful class commit not only the material and the teacher, but to each other, and the class becomes an intellectual community.
+As the term progresses, the students in a successful class commit to not only the material and the teacher, but to each other, and the class becomes an intellectual community.
 Clearly this is easier in small classes, but I have seen it happen to a degree even in classes of 70 or 80 or more.

 Teaching is a collaborative activity in so many ways.
 I tell my students I can do my part to make our class a memorable experience, but I cannot do it alone.
 Each meeting of a course matters not because it will necessarily help students earn more money, but because learning is an end in itself.
 Yes, I know students have practical goals and I respect that, but we aim to make our classes oases where other values, especially the pursuit of knowledge, prevail.